MetPX/sarracenia/docs/source/Contribution/Development.rst

 Copyright
 ---------

+This text is written by IT people, not lawyers.
+We approached people working with intellectual property for the department of the Environment at the time (2007) and through them, proper legal resources were consulted.
+What is written here distills our best lay understanding, but should not constitute legal advice of any kind.
+All relevant staff have since (in 2011) been transferred to Shared Services Canada (aka SSC, a different federal government department.)
+Future licensing discussions should be with SSC.

 The copyright regime for this project is modelled on that used for the Linux Kernel.
 Kernel contributions are made using the GPLv2, and contributors retain ownership of their contributions.